lynnfaraday/aresmush.com/tutorials/manage/upgrades.md

 ## Important Note About Downgrades

-> <i class="fa fa-exclamation-triangle"></i> **Note:** Ares has a lot of support for **upgrades** but not for *downgrades*.
+{% include note.html content="Ares has a lot of support for **upgrades** but not for *downgrades*.
 If you ever find yourself needing to revert back to a previous version, you may need to make some custom code tweaks to prevent data loss (since database fields may be different between versions).
-Unless you're super-comfortable with the code, it's probably best to [ask for help](/feedback.html) before attempting this.
+Unless you're super-comfortable with the code, it's probably best to [ask for help](/feedback.html) before attempting this. " %}

 ## Updating Your Own Fork